 Purim commemorates the time when conditions for the Jews changed from sorrow to gladness and from mourning to celebrating.
-Today, a switch to veganism could result in positive changes for many people, since plant-based diets would reduce health problems and hunger.
+Today, a switch to veganism could result in positive changes for many people, since plant-based diets would reduce health problems, environmental threats, and hunger.

 Jews hear the reading of the Megillah twice during Purim, in order to reeducate themselves about the terrible threats that faced the Jewish people and their deliverance.
 Jewish vegans believe that if Jews were educated about the horrible realities of factory farming and the powerful Jewish mandates about taking care of our health, showing compassion for animals, protecting the environment, conserving natural resources, and helping hungry people, they would seriously consider switching to vegan diets.